Is a Leaking Air Conditioner Dangerous?

 • Reducing breakdowns

-A dirty air filter can reduce airflow, make the coil very cold and freeze it.
-As the coil melts, it can make the drain pan overflow.
-We suggest inspecting your air filter if you haven’t replaced it lately and your air conditioner is leaking water indoors.
+A dirty air filter can reduce airflow, make the coil extremely cold and cause it to freeze.
+As the coil melts, it can overwhelm the drain pan.
+We recommend inspecting your air filter if you haven’t replaced it lately and your air conditioner is leaking water indoors.

-If this doesn’t resolve the problem, your drain pan may be rusty or have a broken condensate pump.
-Replacing your pan or pump requires a pro, so contact us at 224-412-8308 for assistance.
+If this doesn’t fix the problem, your drain pan may be rusty or have a broken condensate pump.
+Getting a new pan or pump requires a pro, so call us at 224-412-8308 for assistance.

-Your air conditioner relies on coolant to transfer heat.
-If your air conditioner was put in before 2011, it probably has R-22 Freon.
-As time passes, chemicals in Freon can eat through metal and create leaks.
+Your air conditioner uses coolant to move heat.
+If your air conditioner was installed before 2011, it probably has R-22 Freon.
+Over time, chemicals in Freon can eat away at metal and create leaks.

 • Bubbling or hissing sounds near the air conditioner